-Yes, national cocktail and booze days are kind of silly, but they do provide an excuse to drink an old favorite, or perhaps even try something completely new.
+Holidays based around making an excuse to drink like a fish are kind of silly, but they do provide an excuse to toss back an old favorite, or perhaps even try something completely new.

-July 24 is National Tequila Day, and there are plenty of options to help celebrate this boozy holiday.
+May 5th is essentially like having National Tequila Day before that day hits on July 24, 2020, and there are plenty of options to help celebrate either boozy holiday.

 You can find something good at every price point, from blanco to reposado to anejo, all the way up to the Cadillac of the category, extra anejo.
 Check out this list of new and old bottles, and try them all if you have the time (and stamina).